 Dubai is regarded as one of the world’s safest cities.
 People worldwide consider Dubai to be an ideal destination to live, settle down, and raise a family.
 There are several reasons for this: the weather is often pleasant, housing options are plentiful, schools are excellent, and religious and cultural expression are freely exercised.
 Many expat families have resided in the emirate for decades and consider it home.
-As a result, it’s not unexpected that many foreigners undertake marriage in Dubai.
+As a result, it’s not unexpected that many foreigners undertake Dubai marriage or marriage in Dubai.

 Is it possible for foreigners to get married in Dubai?